Photo by Michael Leras Pictures

 Karla’s lifelong research has focused on the creation of a grand unified theory of emotions, which presents every emotion as an essential aspect of intelligence, self-awareness, communication, and empathy.

-Her applied work, Dynamic Emotional Integration®, is a leading-edge training program and consultation process to help people develop keen emotional awareness, healthy empathic skills, and emotionally-respectful mindfulness practices.
+Her applied work, Dynamic Emotional Integration® (also known as DEI) is a leading-edge training program and consultation process that helps people develop keen emotional awareness, healthy empathic skills, and emotionally-intelligent mindfulness practices.

-Karla is the author (with Janja Lalich, PhD) of Esof The Language of Emotions: What Your Feelings are Trying to Tell You (2010), The Art of Empathy: A Complete Guide to Life’s Most Essential Skill (2013), and the multi-media online course Emotional Flow: Becoming Fluent in the Language of Emotions (2012).
-She is also the author (with Janja Lalich, PhD) of Escaping Utopia: Growing Up in a Cult, Getting Out, and Starting Over (Routledge, 2017).
+Karla is the author of The Language of Emotions: What Your Feelings are Trying to Tell You (2010), The Art of Empathy: A Complete Guide to Life’s Most Essential Skill (2013), the multi-media online course Emotional Flow: Becoming Fluent in the Language of Emotions (2012), and the children's book Emotions!
+The Smart Kid's Field Guide to the Wonderful World of Feelings (in press, 2018).
+She is also the author (with Janja Lalich, PhD) of Escaping Utopia: Growing Up in a Cult, Getting Out, and Starting Over (Routledge, 2018).

 Karla lives in Sonoma County, California with her husband, Tino Plank, a nurse educator working in hospice and end-of-life care.
-Tino is also the co-creator of the Healthy Empathy® training program.
+Tino is the co-creator, with Karla, of the Healthy Empathy® training program.

 Photo by Tia Gavin